vtex-apps/return-app/docs/README.md

 > ⚠️ This app is no longer maintained by VTEX.
 This means support and maintenance are no longer provided.

-The **Return App** gives merchants the option to allow customers to request a return for their items and it gives them the ability to manage the Return Request Process on their store.
+The **Return App** allows merchants to enable customers to request a return for their items and to manage the Return Request Process in their store.

 ## Features

 ### Store: Returns

 A specific section under **My Account** on each store.
-Here a customer will be able to visualize the history, status and details of their created returns.
+In this section, the customer can view the history, status, and details of their created returns.
 As well as creating a new **Return Request**.

 ### Admin: Return Request List

-In this section of the merchant's admin, merchants are capable of visualizing and managing all the return requests created by their customers.
+In this section of the merchant's admin, merchants can view and manage all return requests created by their customers.

 ### Admin: Return Settings

-In this section of the merchant's admin, merchants control what are the conditions of allowing the return process for a given item or items per customer.
+In this section of the merchant's admin, merchants control the conditions for allowing the return process for a given item or items per customer.

-- **Max Days**: when an order creation date is older than the Max Days to return, user won't be able to select that order for a return
+- **Max Days**: When an order creation date is older than the Max Days to return, the user won't be able to select that order for a return
-- **Terms and Conditions**: link to the Terms and conditions offered by the store. (not provided by the app)
+- **Terms and Conditions**: link to the Terms and Conditions offered by the store. (not provided by the app)
 - **Excluded categories**: List of categories to be excluded for the return process.
-Any item that belongs to any of these categories, will not be allowed to be returned.
-The store user will see a message stating that that item is not allowed to be returned.
+Any item that belongs to any of these categories will not be allowed to be returned.
+The store user will see a message stating that the item is not allowed to be returned.
 - **Return Payment Options**:

   -- Same as Order: Payment will be refunded to the same payment method used in the order.
-  -- Automatically refund requests - Automatically refund any payment method when the configuration to refund is set to be same as order.
+  -- Automatically refund requests - Automatically refund any payment method when the configuration to refund is set to be the same as the order.

   -- Allowed to choose: customer will select any of the refund options selected by the store.
   **Disclaimer**: Requests that were set to refund via credit card trigger the automatic refund.